 Already know your statements don’t match your deposits?
 Run a free scan to find the discrepancies automatically.

-Every DoorDash statement has the same five categories of line items.
-Knowing what each one contains — and what it should contain — is the whole job.
+Below, every category is explained in detail.
+Understanding what each one contains — and what it should contain — is the whole job.

 Gross order revenue